THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/instructions.md

 ==============================
 Workshop is aimed at advanced beginners and I will assume some familiarity with R and the tidyverse.
 We will spend a few minutes to refamiliarise ourselves with R.

-You will need to have `tidyverse` package installed and loaded.
+You will need to have `tidyverse` and `here` packages installed and loaded.
+You also need to load  the 'lubridate' package.

 Packages in R
 =====================